-It is important to keep in mind that some dogs will be affected after consuming more or less onions than the set toxic doses.
-This depends on age, health status, race and individual variation.
+It is important to keep in mind that some dogs will be affected after consuming more or fewer onions than the set toxic doses.
+This depends on age, health status, race, and individual variation.
 Breeds that have been reported to be more sensitive to onion toxicity are Japanese breeds like the Japanese Chin.
 The Akita and Shiba Inu are also susceptible.

 Are Cooked Onions Safe For Dogs?

 Onions are Part of that leek Plant family.
 All varieties (including red, brown, yellow, green, and spring onions) are poisonous to dogs and cats.
-The leek Family also includes leeks, Garlic, chives and shallots.
-Each of these are just as dangerous if eaten by your dog.
+The leek Family also includes leeks, garlic, chives, and shallots.
+Each of these is just as dangerous if eaten by your dog.
 It is important to note that all parts of the plant are poisonous (including the leaves and sap).
 This is important to keep in mind when growing onions in your garden.